abpio/abp-commercial-docs/en/studio/monitoring-applications.md

 - `Requests`: The number of HTTP requests received by the application.
 - `Events (R/S)`: The number of [Distributed Event](https://docs.abp.io/en/abp/latest/Distributed-Event-Bus) received or sent by the application.
 - `Exceptions`: The number of exceptions thrown by the application.
 - `Actions`: The actions that can be performed on the application.
-You can start and stop by the application.
+You can start and stop the application.

-> For the events system, you can exclusively view the [Distributed Event Bus](https://docs.abp.io/en/abp/latest/Distributed-Event-Bus).
-Generally, the [Local Event Bus](https://docs.abp.io/en/abp/latest/Local-Event-Bus) is not included.
+> For the events system, you can exclusively view the [Distributed Events](https://docs.abp.io/en/abp/latest/Distributed-Event-Bus).
+Generally, the [Local Events](https://docs.abp.io/en/abp/latest/Local-Event-Bus) is not included.

 ## Browse